edoardottt/offensive-onos/README.md

 # Offensive ONOS Apps

 My experiments in weaponizing [ONOS](https://github.com/opennetworkinglab/onos) applications.
 This is a part of research activity for my Cybersecurity M.Sc.
-Thesis work, which focus on detection of Cross App Poisoning Attacks in Software Defined Networks.
+Thesis, focused on detection of Cross App Poisoning Attacks in Software Defined Networks.

 Useful Papers to get context:
   - [Cross-App Poisoning in Software-Defined Networking](https://dl.acm.org/doi/10.1145/3243734.3243759)